-This project is about the putative phenomenon of 'media suicide contagion', the idea that suicide stories can beget suicide, or more properly, that media exposure to suicide through symbolic representations of suicide can influence suicidality such that suicide becomes more likely.
+This project is about the putative phenomenon of 'media suicide contagion', the idea that suicide stories can be get suicide, or more properly, that media exposure to suicide through symbolic representations of suicide can influence suicidality such that suicide becomes more likely.
 The focus of this project will be the theoretical and empirical plausibility of this idea.
-Specifically, the project will concentrate on the controversial idea that exposure to media representations.
+Specifically, the project will concentrate on the controversial idea that exposure to media representations of suicide can increase the likelihood of suicide in its various manifestations.
 In other words, the report will investigate what are sometimes called media-induced 'copycat' or 'imitative' suicides.
 Put differently again, the question to which this report will address itself is whether it makes sense to understand exposure to media representations as having a role of influence in the production of suicide?
 Or, as critics have suggested, are stories of media influence in suicide simply part of an illusory moral panic serving the vested interests of certain 'experts' and those with a desire to curtail media freedom?
 In sum, was the sociologist Durkheim correct to say 'no fact is more readily transmissible by contagion than suicide' (Durkheim 1970 [1897]: 141-2) or are empirical examples of suicide contagion better explained in terms of other processes of influence in which exposure to representation of suicide play no part?